in

 There’s also a three-bedroom guesthouse on the premises — which likely saw its fair share of sports celebrity guests over the years.

-Outside Michael Jordan’s house.
+Backyard area with a circular pool, seating, and plenty of greenery.
 Image credit: JS Eckert Photography courtesy of Compass

 The Chicago-area house is part of basketball history